What is Supplemental Health Insurance and How Does it Work?

 Supplemental health insurance adds extra coverage to your regular health insurance.
 Many types of supplemental coverage will pay out directly to you.

-Is supplemental insurance worth it?
+Is supplemental insurance a good idea?

 Sources